seanhenry/react-native-webgpu/packages/react-native-webgpu-three/DEV.md

 Solution: Use document proxy to return `Image` class.
 Image is loaded and picked up in `QueueHostObject.copyExternalImageToTexture`
 See: `src/index.js`, `src/Image.js`, `QueueHostObject.cpp`

+### Adapter supported features

+Three automatically requests all available features.
+See `WebGPUBackend.js:91`.
+We're bypassing this setup.

+Solution: Copy implementation from Three
+See: `src/ThreeWebGpuView.js`